 Multi-rate display sequence as specified by the Registrant with a minimum of 8 rates selectable over the calendar year.
 MD shall be resettable at midnight of the last day of the charging period and for part chargeable period demands.
 If a manual reset button is provided then this shall be sealable;

-indication of reverse running for Active Energy, where appropriate for Asset Metering Types 3 and 4.
+Indication of reverse running for Active Energy, where appropriate for Asset Metering Types 3 and 4.

 Data storage